Azure/azure-powershell/src/Storage/Storage.Management/help/Remove-AzStorageFile.md

 ```

 ### -Path
-Path to the cloud file to be downloaded.
+Specifies the path of a file.
+This cmdlet deletes the file that this parameter specifies.

 ```yaml
 Type: System.String